Tamara Hallo, MLS

 Educator, Librarian and Genealogist with professional experience in lecturing, researching, document retrieval and evidence analysis.

 I embarked on my journey to become a professional genealogist more than 10 years ago after finding a binder full of family history that was left to my mom by her great aunt.
 I was immediately hooked and picked up where she left off.
-I have researched my roots in Florida, Georgia, Alabama, Tennessee, Texas, Arkansas, Arizona, Pennsylvania and Sweden in a variety of repositories including the Georgia and Tennessee Archives, courthouses and the online Swedish Archives.
+I have researched my roots in Florida, Georgia, Alabama, Tennessee, Texas, Arkansas, Arizona, Pennsylvania, and Sweden in a variety of repositories including the Georgia and Tennessee Archives, numerous southern courthouses and the online Swedish Archives.

 With over 20 years of experience as an educator and a Master of Library Science degree, genealogy is a perfect complement to my repertoire.
 I hold a certificate of genealogical research from Boston University and have completed ProGen, an 18 month professional genealogy study program.